 FREN 4223 Advanced French Composition (3) Oral and written composition, review of more difficult grammatical construction and idioms.
 Prerequisite: FREN 3223 or equivalent.
-Not available for graduate language: analysis of problems encountered by a native English speaker in learning spoken French.
-Prerequisite: FREN 3243.
 Not available for graduate credit.

 FREN 4243 Advanced French Grammar and Conversation (3) Study and practice of oral advanced French conversational patterns.
 Review of more difficult grammatical construction and idioms.
 Prerequisite: FREN 3243 or equivalent.
 Not available for graduate credit.
-FREN 4263 French Phonetics (3) The sound system of the French